Faulty oven fan - the whats and whys

 Has your oven fan stopped working?
 Whether your fan element has stopped or the motor itself our experts are here to offer advice and guidance along the way.

 An oven fan distributes the heat produced by your oven’s heating element evenly across the chamber.
 This allows you to bake delicious meals and desserts.
 However, if you discover that your oven has stopped producing enough heat, it might be due to a faulty fan motor or fan element.
-Inadequate heat will not cause your cakes to rise properly.
+Get a quick repair quote now, or find out more below.

 Why is my oven fan not working?